 Grant scheme to replace lead pipes and fittings

 Lead in drinking water is a danger to people’s health, especially for young children, pregnant women and babies fed on formula.
-It was commonly used in plumbing systems in Ireland up to and including the 1970s, so some people may still be getting water through these systems.
+The World Health Organisation (WHO) and the Health Service Executive (HSE) advise that there is no safe level of lead in drinking water.
+Lead was commonly used in plumbing systems in Ireland up to and including the 1970s, so some people may still be getting water through these systems.
+The most effective way to reduce your exposure to lead in drinking water is to replace lead piping.

-A grant is avaiable to help people on low incomes with the cost of replacing lead piping in their homes.
-The Domestic Lead Remediation Grant Scheme was introduced under the Domestic Lead Remediation (Financial Assistance) Regulations 2016.
+A grant is available to help people with the cost of replacing lead piping in their homes.
+The Domestic Lead Remediation Grant Scheme was introduced in 2016 and was updated by the Housing (Domestic Lead Remediation Grant) Regulations 2022.
+The Department of Housing, Local Government and Heritage has general information about the scheme in their customer leaflet.

 Can I get a grant to replace my lead pipes?

-To be eligible for the grant, you must own the property and live in it as your principal private residence.
-The lead pipes and fittings being replaced must be part of a system that carries water for preparing food or drinks or for direct human consumption.
+To qualify for the Domestic Lead Remediation Grant, the lead pipes and fittings being replaced must be part of a system that carries water for preparing food or drinks, or for direct human consumption.

-- A notification from your water supplier (Irish Water or a group water scheme) advising that your water system probably contains lead pipes and fittings
+- A notification from your water supplier (Uisce Éireann or a group water scheme) advising that your water system probably contains lead pipes and fittings

 - A laboratory certificate issued within the previous 6 months, showing that the level of lead in your water supply is over the legal limit.
 The issuing laboratory must be accredited by the Irish National Accreditation Board (INAB) for testing for lead in drinking water.